kelichiu/analysis-toronto-income-gap/README.md

-# Income and Education Gaps in Toronto
+# Income Gap and Education Profile in Toronto's Neighbourhoods
 In collaboration with [diegoarmaca](https://github.com/diegoarmaca)

 ## Summary of Findings